MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 NewJsonKubernetesEnclaveAllOfWithDefaults instantiates a new JsonKubernetesEnclaveAllOf object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPodPhase

+`func (o *JsonKubernetesEnclaveAllOf) GetPodPhase() string`

+GetPodPhase returns the PodPhase field if non-nil, zero value otherwise.

+### GetPodPhaseOk

+`func (o *JsonKubernetesEnclaveAllOf) GetPodPhaseOk() (*string, bool)`

+GetPodPhaseOk returns a tuple with the PodPhase field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPodPhase

+`func (o *JsonKubernetesEnclaveAllOf) SetPodPhase(v string)`

+SetPodPhase sets PodPhase field to given value.

+### HasPodPhase

+`func (o *JsonKubernetesEnclaveAllOf) HasPodPhase() bool`

+HasPodPhase returns a boolean if a field has been set.

+### GetEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEvents() JsonV1EventList`

+GetEnclaveReplicaSetEvents returns the EnclaveReplicaSetEvents field if non-nil, zero value otherwise.

+### GetEnclaveReplicaSetEventsOk

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEventsOk() (*JsonV1EventList, bool)`

+GetEnclaveReplicaSetEventsOk returns a tuple with the EnclaveReplicaSetEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveReplicaSetEvents(v JsonV1EventList)`

+SetEnclaveReplicaSetEvents sets EnclaveReplicaSetEvents field to given value.

+### HasEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveReplicaSetEvents() bool`

+HasEnclaveReplicaSetEvents returns a boolean if a field has been set.

+### GetEnclaveDeploymentEvents

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEvents() JsonV1EventList`

+GetEnclaveDeploymentEvents returns the EnclaveDeploymentEvents field if non-nil, zero value otherwise.

+### GetEnclaveDeploymentEventsOk

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEventsOk() (*JsonV1EventList, bool)`

+GetEnclaveDeploymentEventsOk returns a tuple with the EnclaveDeploymentEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnclaveDeploymentEvents

+`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveDeploymentEvents(v JsonV1EventList)`

+SetEnclaveDeploymentEvents sets EnclaveDeploymentEvents field to given value.

+### HasEnclaveDeploymentEvents

+`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveDeploymentEvents() bool`

+HasEnclaveDeploymentEvents returns a boolean if a field has been set.

 ### GetAttestationPort